zz-plant/neckass/README.md

 - No external API calls are required.
 If you swap in a real edge model, ensure it resolves within the same timeout window and returns a non-empty string.

 ## Development
 Open `index.html` in a modern browser.
-The app persists dark mode state and headline navigation in `localStorage`.
+The app persists headline navigation in `localStorage`.